Reviewed January 2020

 The usual culprit of such an infection is a fungus known as Candida.
 Candida is in the yeast subgroup of the fungus family, which is why thrush is sometimes referred to as a yeast infection.
 It normally lives in many parts of the body, but overgrowth can lead to inflammation in the tissues affected.
-Around 15-20% of women have a type of Candida present in the vagina all the time and don’t experience any symptoms at all.2
+Around 20% of women are estimated to have a type of Candida present normally in their vagina without experiencing any symptoms at all.2

 The most common symptoms of genital thrush are vulval itching, soreness, pain when attempting sexual intercourse, and stinging when passing urine.
 These symptoms can also be accompanied by a white, odourless discharge, which has been described by some women as being like “cottage cheese”, or “curdy”, on account of its appearance.